-Value (and profit) doesn’t only come only from the monetary wealth status quo, but in other forms of wealth - the standard of living and wellbeing that we all notice everyday, but can’t put a price on.
-By making sure the infrastructure is working efficiently and being upgraded, maybe we can take a little bit of negativity out of our days.
+Value in day-to-day life shouldn’t only come only from the monetary wealth status quo, but in other forms of wealth - the standard of living and wellbeing (infrastructure) that we all notice everyday, but can’t put a price on.
+By making sure the infrastructure is working efficiently and being upgraded and renewed, maybe we can take a little bit of negativity out of our days.

 Taking a stake in our collective future.